Frank W. Bucknam: Career

 Bucknam entered the drug business as an apprentice with Leone R. Cook in Yarmouth's Upper Village.
 While there, in 1894 he received a certificate as a registered pharmacist.

 In March 1894, he began running his own store at today's 108 Main Street in Yarmouth's Lower Falls.
 His stock included toilet articles, patent medicines, paints, oils, wallpaper, leading brands of cigars and confectionary.
 After six years in business, and while also balancing a role as a Yarmouth town clerk, in 1900 he purchased a store in Skowhegan, living with his wife, Gertrude, on Madison Avenue.
 His new business was destroyed by fire in December 1904, but he was back in business in a temporary store within 36 hours.
 He eventually found a new home beneath the Oxford Hotel at 78 Water Street.
 This building too burned down, in 1908.

 In 1906, Bucknam was appointed Maine's Commissioner of Pharmacy by Governor of Maine William T. Cobb, beating five other candidates.
 He had received written recommendations from three-quarters of the druggists in the state.

 Bucknam was a delegate to the United States Pharmacopeial Convention in Washington, D.C., on multiple occasions, including in May 1920.

 Personal life

-Bucknam was married twice: first to Gertrude F. Whitcomb, a native of Laurel, Indiana, from September 2, 1896, until her death on March 11, 1925, then Eva Lillian Knowlton from April 6, 1926, until his own death.
+Bucknam was married twice: firstly to Gertrude F. Whitcomb, a native of Laurel, Indiana, from September 2, 1896, until her death on March 11, 1925, then Eva Lillian Knowlton from April 6, 1926, until his own death.
 He had one known child, Alvan William, with Gertrude.
-Alvan died in the Battle of Chateau-Thierry, France, during the latter stages of the First World War.
+Alvan died in the Battle of Chateau-Thierry, France, during the latter stages of the World War I.